 Games that use the Dictionary have this included in the download.
-It consists of all words from the Collins dictionary (without their meanings), with the exception of a few words considered vulgar or not suitable for young players.
+It consists of all words from the dictionary (without their meanings), with the exception of a few words considered vulgar or not suitable for young players.

 To download:

-Move the file from your Downloads folder to a folder of your choice, right-click the file and select Unpack (or Unzip) to unzip the files.
+Click on Game Downloads below, click the game you wish to download, and then click the small Download symbol above the file.Move the file from your Downloads folder to a folder of your choice, right-click the file and select Unpack (or Unzip) to unzip the files.
 Double-click the .exe file in the new folder to play.

 The games:

-Alchemy is a word game for up to 4 players,involving only word skills.
+Alchemy is a word game for up to 4 players, involving only word skills.

 It gets its name from the Alchemists of the Middle Ages, who claimed to be able to transform one material into another - for example change stone into gold.